Assistant Directors

 Andean Production Expertise

-Our ADs have credits on international features, documentaries, and commercials across Peru.
-They manage complex shoots involving altitude changes, archaeological sites, and remote Amazon locations with proven logistics experience.
+Our ADs have credits on global features, documentaries, and commercials across Peru.
+They handle tough shoots across altitude changes, ancient sites, and remote Amazon locations, drawing on proven logistics experience.

 02.